prometheus/docs/content/docs/introduction/overview.md

 ![Prometheus architecture](/assets/architecture.svg)

-Prometheus servers scrape metrics from instrumented jobs, either directly or via an intermediary push gateway for short-lived jobs.
-They store all scraped samples locally and run rules over this data to either record new timeseries from existing data or generate alerts.
+Prometheus scrapes metrics from instrumented jobs, either directly or via an intermediary push gateway for short-lived jobs.
+It stores all scraped samples locally and runs rules over this data to either record new timeseries from existing data or generate alerts.
 PromDash or other API consumers can be used to visualize the collected data.

 ## When does it fit?